GCP Authentication in Prowler¶

 Prowler will use the enabled Google Cloud APIs to get the information needed to perform the checks.

-Prowler for Google Cloud needs the following permissions to be set:
+To ensure full functionality, Prowler for Google Cloud needs the following permissions to be set:

 -

-Viewer (
+Reader (

 ) IAM role: granted at the project / folder / org level in order to scan the target projects -